PhilLockett/tfc/README.md

     make
     sudo make install

-## Uninstalling and clean up
+## Uninstalling and cleaning up
-To uninstall 'tfc' run the following command from the directory used to run './configure', 'make' and 'make install':
+To uninstall 'tfc', run the following command from the directory used to run './configure', 'make' and 'make install':

     sudo make uninstall